First Illinois Constitutional Convention: Background

 For several years residents of the Illinois Territory had agitated against the restrictions placed on them by the territorial system of government under the Northwest Ordinance, including the absolute veto that the appointed governor held over the elected legislature.
 On December 2, 1817, the territorial legislature appointed a committee to draft a "memorial to congress" seeking admission of Illinois as a state.
 The petition was approved four days later.
 Governor Ninian Edwards proclaimed his own strong support for the initiative.

 On New Year's Day 1818, Edwards vetoed legislation that would have repealed the Illinois Territory's indenture laws.
 He then prorogued the territorial legislature to prevent any further discussion of the topic.
 This episode brought the issues of slavery and the veto power to the forefront of the territory's political conversation leading up to the convention.

 Illinois territorial delegate Nathaniel Pope and his nephew, Daniel Pope Cook, who had become clerk of the US House of Representatives, shepherded the statehood bill to passage through the spring of 1818.
-Pope was able to obtain a number of crucial amendments, including one that extended the state's boundary far to the north into what had been the Wisconsin Territory, from the original territorial boundary at the southern tip of Lake Michigan.
+Pope was able to obtain a number of crucial amendments, including one that extended the state's boundary far to the north from the original proposed territorial boundary at the southern tip of Lake Michigan.

 The statehood bill, which was signed into law by President Monroe on April 18, 1818, required that Illinois reach a population of at least 40,000.
 This was only two-thirds of the threshold for statehood set by the Northwest Ordinance, but it still proved difficult.
 Census takers appointed by the governor had enumerated only 34,620 people by the territory's self-imposed deadline of June 1.
 On the theory that the population would rise later in the year, the returns were kept open, and by the convention a reported total of 40,258 was reached.
 Historian Robert Pickrell Howard described this census as "a series of frauds", which included counting the 600 residents of Prairie du Chien, Wisconsin as residents of Illinois.